muratk5n/thirdwave/en/README.md

 ---

-Makes sense; if value of NFT art is its direct connection to the true originator, then te second, third resale would have no meaning, in digital realm.
+Well if value of NFT art is its direct connection to the true originator, then second, third resale would have no meaning, in digital realm.
 With a real Picasso painting, the connection to the originator is through the hard painting itself.